 - Your child has increased tiredness and weakness.

-- Your child's symptoms do not improve or get worse within 5 days.
+- Your child's symptoms do not improve or get worse within 3 days.

 - You have questions or concerns about your child's condition or care.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
+Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
-If your child takes blood thinner medicine, always ask if NSAIDs are safe for him.
+If your child takes blood thinner medicine, always ask if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Give your child's medicine as directed.
-Call your child's healthcare provider if you think the medicine is not working as expected.
-Tell him if your child is allergic to any medicine.
+Contact your child's healthcare provider if you think the medicine is not working as expected.
+Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

-Liquids will help thin and loosen thick mucus so your child can cough it up.
-Liquids will also keep him hydrated.
-Ask your child's healthcare provider which liquids are best for him and how much to drink each day.
+- Give your child plenty of liquids.
+Liquids will help thin and loosen mucus so your child can cough it up.
+Liquids will also keep your child hydrated.
+Do not give your child liquids that contain caffeine.
+Caffeine can increase your child's risk for dehydration.
+Liquids that help prevent dehydration include water, fruit juice, or broth.
+Ask your child's healthcare provider how much liquid to give your child each day.

 Prevent the spread of germs:

-Follow up with your child's healthcare provider as directed:
+Follow up with your child's doctor as directed:

 Write down your questions so you remember to ask them during your visits.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health